 Are You Using Barcodes?
-See the Instructions in No "Specifying Media Type (when not using barcode rules)" on page 182.

-Are You Using Barcodes?
-See the Instructions in Yes "Specifying Media Type (when using barcode rules)" on page 183.
+See the Instructions in No "Specifying Media Type (when not using barcode rules)" on page 187.
+Yes "Specifying Media Type (when using barcode rules)" on page 188.

 Specifying Media Type (when not using barcode rules)

 Click the arrow to select from the list of media types that are valid for this robotic library.
 If you want to use the media type shown in first column of the following table, select the type as described in the second column.